Start Fresh Start Effect

 The Science Behind It

-Researchers at the University of Pennsylvania examined gym attendance across an entire year and found a 10% increase in visits immediately after temporal landmarks.
+Researchers at the University of Pennsylvania examined gym attendance across an entire year and found significant increases in gym visits — 33% to 47% higher — immediately after temporal landmarks (Dai, Milkman & Riis, 2014, Management Science).
 Major boundaries (January 1st, birthdays) showed the strongest effect.
 Secondary boundaries (month start, Monday) were moderately strong.
 Google search data confirmed this: spikes in "diet" and "weight loss" searches cluster around New Year's, month starts, Mondays, and birthdays.

 The mechanism involves how your brain segments time into chapters.
 When you cross a temporal boundary, your psychological connection to past behavior weakens temporarily.
 This isn't about actual capability change; it's about how you perceive your identity continuity.
 Neuroimaging shows temporal landmarks activate the self-referential brain areas differently than regular days, creating a more future-focused perspective.